silham/meteor-impact-cal/NASA_INTEGRATION_SUMMARY.md

 ## Example Asteroids You'll See

-- **Medium-sized asteroids** (50m - 1km diameter)
+- **All sizes below 1km**: From tiny 1m meteoroids to 999m near-asteroids
-- Objects suitable for realistic impact simulations
+- Hundreds of objects suitable for realistic impact simulations
+- Full range from airburst events to major regional impacts
 - Asteroids with known approach velocities
-- Recent discoveries and tracked objects
+- Recent discoveries and actively tracked objects
-- **Note**: Asteroids larger than 1km are excluded (extinction-level events)
+- **Note**: Only asteroids smaller than 1km are shown

 ## Testing the Feature